-Issues are more likely to occur with a fleet mounting older equipment onto a new chassis, said Alain Chabot, product manager with PRINOTH Ltd. (www.prinoth.com).
-“They’re not specialists and don’t have any idea about the correct specifications.
-The greatest danger is for customers to assume they mount equipment the same way they mount equipment on a normal truck,” he said.
+Issues are more likely to occur with a fleet mounting older equipment onto a new chassis, said Alain Chabot, product manager with PRINOTH Tracked Vehicles (www.prinoth.com).
+“Through our knowledge of technology and together with our engineering team, we can support our customers to fully integrate the implement onto the crawler carrier.
+We can’t expect every customer to be a specialist on our product, and that’s why we offer this kind of additional support and collaborate to mount the equipment the same way they would on a truck,” he said.

 Because ATUVs are so specialized, and because they can cost so much, most buyers are experienced with the unit’s capabilities, tend to know what they need and, as a result, don’t make many mistakes, said Curt Unger, sales manager with Morooka USA (www.morookacarriers.com).